noamzilo/JustGptIt/ai_help/ai_instructions.md

 In all answers
-0. Answers should be no more than 200 words, with attached files.
-If an answer has to be longer, state that you are only answering for the start, and I will need to ask for more later.
+0. Help me with very small steps to give me a chance to reply.
+When I say you can move on, give the next steps, otherwise help me debug.
 1. always generate all files in full. nothing like "# ... (rest of your existing code)".
 I need to be able to copy everything.
 Show full paths of files.
 2. Never delete existing features if not specifically requested to
 3. The answer should be ONLY bullets of what do do, step by step.
 Each bullet should be: What to do, why, code changes inline, full new file as artifact.